risk-first/website/menagerie/Dependency-Risk.md

 ![Reliability Risk](images/generated/risks/dependency/reliability-risk.png)

-Unreliability manifests itself when a dependency fails you under certain sets of circumstances.
 It's easy to think about reliability for something like a bus:  sometimes, it's late due to weather, or cancelled due to driver sickness, or the route changes unexpectedly due to road works.

 In software, it's no different:  _unreliability_ is the flip-side of [Feature Implementation Risk](Feature-risk#implementation-risk).
 It's caused in the gap between the real behaviour of the software and the expectations for it.